BlaineDev/431-classes-2022/class01/README.md

 ## Announcements

-1. Thank you to those of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey).
+1. Thank you to the 43 of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey) (as of 10:12 AM today.)
-    - If you haven't completed this yet, please do so as soon as possible.
+    - If you are one of the 17 enrolled students who hasn't completed this yet, please do so today.
 Dr. Love will discuss the Survey results once they are complete.
     - If you are not yet enrolled in this class, please talk to me before you leave this room.
         - We're full here, but there is a Section 2 from 4:00 - 5:15 on Tuesdays and Thursdays.